 In 1937, Ayatollah Haeri Yazdi died, and Ayatollah Boroujerdi replaced him as head of the Shi'a clerical class in Qom.
 Meanwhile, Ayatollah Khomeini quietly began to build a followership of students, many of whom would become major supporters of the Islamic Revolution decades later.
 Khomeini developed a reputation as a marja-e Taqlid, or "person to be emulated."

 On March 31, 1961, Ayatollah Boroujerdi passed away, and Khomeini became the leader of Qom's ulama.
-The following year, Khomeini began to organize protests against the Shah's secularization program, called the "White Revolution," first targeting a law that repealed the requirement for elected officials to place their hand on the Koran while being sworn into office.
+The following year, Khomeini began to organize protests against Mohammad Reza Shah Pahlavi's secularization program, called the "White Revolution," first targeting a law that repealed the requirement for elected officials to place their hand on the Koran while being sworn into office.

 The ayatollah's protests grew in size and reach; in June of 1963, Khomeini called for the Shah to abdicate or face popular dissatisfaction, and the Shah had him arrested.
 Khomeini was imprisoned for 10 months, before being released in April of 1964.
 His supporters staged street demonstrations to protest his imprisonment; the Shah sent in army troops to quell them.
 The following autumn, the ayatollah once more made anti-Shah speeches, stating that the ruler was soft on Israel and was a slave of the United States.
 This time, the Shah had him deported to Turkey.